| Publishers Home History Glossary Topicals Blog Calendar Contact | ||

 American Airlines 1930-

 In 1930 a number of small airlines united to form American Airlines.
 Over the years they have absorbed many smaller companies.
-They published postcards in their early days in offset lithography that depicted their air fleet at various locations in the United States, Canada, and Mexico. ![]() | |
+They published postcards in their early days in tricolor lithography that depicted their air fleet at various locations in the United States, Canada, and Mexico. ![]() | |

 American Art Post Card Co.
 (1915-1953)

-A publisher of black & white continuous toned, and color halftone view-cards.
+A publisher of black & white collotypes, and tinted halftone view-cards.
 They used the trade name Photolux on many cards.
 Most of their white border cards were contracted out to Curt Teich.
 These cards are often recognizable by their blocky titles and numbers. ![]() | ||

 American Art Publishing Co.
 (1918-1925)

-A publisher of postcards in halftone lithography for H. Finkelstein & Son.
+A publisher of postcards in tinted halftones for H. Finkelstein & Son.
 These cards are often noted for their bright but crude coloring.
 Many of these cards were printed by Curt Teich. ![]() | ||

 American Bank Note Co.
 1856-1999